Monday, July 27, 2020

 A reasonable campaign has a premise, milestones, complications and setbacks, maybe a few side adventures, and finally, a conclusion.
 In our games, that point usually was reached somewhere around level twelve.
 By then the mighty heroes confronted greater demons and dragons to achieve their goal.

 Look at the campaigns that have been published for D&D 5e by Wizards.
 Tyranny of Dragons goes to level 15, and has been described as tiresome.
 Elemental Evil, level 15.
 Curse of Strahd, seen as one of the best, level 10.
 Storm King's Thunder, level 11.
 Tomb of Annihilation, also well loved, level 11.
 Descent into Avernus, a trip to hell, level 13.
 It is clear that an epic story fits better to a dozen levels, than to twenty.
 None of them was able to stretch all the way.
-The only published module that goes to level 20 is Dungeon of the Mad Mage, and that is not a campaign, it is a megadungeon.
+The only published module that goes to level 20 as I write this is Dungeon of the Mad Mage, and that is not a campaign, it is a megadungeon.

 Look at the Lord of the Rings -- how many fights and adventures did the hobbits have?
 I think from a D&D mechanics perspective, they were likely level six to eight at the end, not even level twelve.
 There is no need to become powerful as the gods for a good campaign.